ValikProgrammer/MISTISoundDetectorProject/README.md

 This project was developed as a part of 5-days *MIT's MISTI Global Teaching Labs* program.
 Jan 2026.
 - [Presentation slides](https://docs.google.com/presentation/d/1izpK_8jd24ZRqsdoBZ5pSNQUvmmD8BSseZpE0pxE2c8/edit?usp=sharing)

 - Robot’s task is to detect the sound, scan for the direction it is coming from and move towards it until it reaches the target.
+Moving forward is not accurate, so every 10 seconds or when sound volume decreased by some value, robot does a mini-rescan to increase detection precision.
-The robot is listening to 2000Hz sound by default, too cancel out all noise.
-In also stops 30sm before target and changes LED color lights depending on its current state(waiting,scanning,moving forward and etc.).
+- The robot is listening to 2000Hz sound by default in order to cancel out all noise.
+It also stops 30sm before target and changes LED color lights depending on its current state(waiting,scanning,moving forward and etc.).
-- In future we planned to add AI to detected the *HELP* message in different languages, *PID* regulator and *two microphones* in order to detect location quickly(without scanning), dynamicly(sound object may move) and  accurately(moving forward and rotating is executed as expected in real world with a help of *PID* regulator).
+- In future we plan to add AI to detected the *HELP* message in different languages, *PID* regulator and *two microphones* in order to detect location quickly(without scanning), dynamicly(sound object may move) and  accurately(moving forward and rotating is executed as expected in real world with a help of *PID* regulator).

 Its purpose in Cyprus is to help locate missing people in areas like the Troodos Mountains or forests, and to find anyone in danger during wildfires.